michaelbarton/bioinformatics-zen/content/markup/research/how-accurate-is-marker-based-sequencing.markdown

 accurate in the output data compared the original mock community data.
 My original method for doing this was:

-  * Remove barcodes from reads and trim down to 200bp.
+  * Remove barcodes from reads and trim down to 200bp from the 3' end.
   * Select unique reads and count how many times each unique read is observed in the data.
   * Build an alignment from the **N** most abundant unique reads. **N** is